 About Implantable Contact Lenses

 Two types of lens implant techniques are available at the Bochner Eye Institute: Phakic Intraocular Lenses (often referred to as Implantable Contact Lenses or ICLs) and Refractive Lens Exchange (RLE).
-These techniques are derived from cataract surgery. one of the safest surgical procedures.
+These techniques are derived from cataract surgery. one of the safest and widely performed surgical procedures.

 The surgical correction of high degrees of nearsightedness or farsightedness may be accomplished by the insertion of a lens in the eye.
 This is referred to as an Implantable Contact Lens (ICL).

 The ICL is custom made by Staar® Surgical in Switzerland based on a specific prescription and size.
 The lens is inserted through a micro incision in the cornea and positioned behind the iris and in front of the crystalline lens.
 The lens is extremely thin with a central thickness of that of a human hair.
 The visual recovery is usually rapid and noted within hours of the procedure.

 The Bochner Eye Institute is the only stand-alone eye surgical centre in Ontario approved by the Ministry of Health and certified by the College of Physicians and Surgeons.Dr.
 Raymond Stein implanted the first phakic implant in Toronto in 2000 and has extensive experience with intraocular surgery.
 He has performed over 125,000 surgical procedures including cataract surgery and laser vision correction.

 Q: What are the advantages of the ICL?

 A: Here are some of the advantages of an implantable contact lens:

 - Potential for excellent quality of vision without glasses or contact lenses.

 - A high percentage of patients report an improvement in vision over glasses or contact lenses.